o19s/ubi-website/docs/index.md

 ### UBI in Action!

+Learn more about UBI through conference presentations.
+If you have talked about UBI let us know so we can link your talk here, too.

-* UBI at OpenSearchCon EU 2024 - :material-link: [Watch the presentation](https://www.youtube.com/watch?v=dH7SPHKpxo0&list=PLzgr9zSpws14zCETcKtCBwcOuTGMccpV9&index=32)
+* :material-link: UBI at OpenSearchCon EU 2024 - [Watch the presentation](https://www.youtube.com/watch?v=dH7SPHKpxo0&list=PLzgr9zSpws14zCETcKtCBwcOuTGMccpV9&index=32)
-* UBI at Haystack Conference 2024 - :material-link: [Watch the presentation](https://www.youtube.com/watch?v=QltMXXHcwTI)
+* :material-link: UBI at Haystack Conference 2024 - [Watch the presentation](https://www.youtube.com/watch?v=QltMXXHcwTI)
+* :material-link: UBI at MICES 2024 - [Watch the presentation](https://youtu.be/8_4VRtMWtSY) and the [slides](https://mices.co/slides/user-behavior%20insights-mices-2024.pdf)
+* :material-link: UBI at Haystack EU 2024 - [Leveraging User Behavior Insights to Enhance Search Relevance](https://haystackconf.com/eu2024/talk-1/)

 ### Help Getting Started